 Now that you've allowed yourself to experience your emotions rather than stuffing and denying them, it is time to investigate and explore them.

-Does the birth of your child signify your worth as a mom and after all your beautiful plans went south, are you questioning if you are really meant to do this?
+- Does the birth of your child signify your worth as a mom or how all your beautiful plans went south; are you questioning if you are really meant to do this?

 Take time, dig deep, and try to understand why and how this change of plans affects you.
 This step is the hardest because it takes self-reflection and insights on things we may have been trying to turn a blind eye to.
 If you can't get through this step alone, consider turning to a partner, friend or professional who can help you wade through the mucky waters.